 Here’s the complete list of lottery games for sale in Idaho:

 - Pick 3

 - Scratch Games

 - $1,000,000 Idaho Lottery Raffle

 Idaho has an outsized influence on the US lottery landscape.
 With just over 1.8 million citizens, the state of Idaho is smaller than the country’s six biggest cities.
 However, Idaho’s lottery is a model of success, boasting high participation rates among adult Idahoans, with a low cost (just a cent or two per dollar played goes to administration costs) and a solid reputation as a revenue producer for the state’s schools.

-Proof of Idaho’s exceptional place in the American lottery scene – the Idaho Lottery was the first to offer second-chance drawings for instant win tickets, the first to host a VIP club rewarding loyal customers with merchandise and other offers, and the first to allow players to donate a portion of winnings to non-profit organizations.
+Proof of Idaho’s exceptional place in the American lottery scene – the ID Lottery was the first to offer second-chance drawings for instant win tickets, the first to host a VIP club rewarding loyal customers with merchandise and other offers, and the first to allow players to donate a portion of winnings to non-profit organizations.
 All three of these features are now standard in other American lottery systems, and they were all kickstarted in humble Idaho.

 Most Idaho Lottery players choose instant scratch tickets, which represent about 60% of all revenue.
 Idaho’s pull-tab games are the smallest in terms of revenue, producing about 1% of the state’s lottery income.
 Multi-state draw games are also big sellers, with Powerball and Mega Millions leading the pack.